sodadata/docs/soda-sql/documentation/tests.md

 | `invalid_percentage` | `==` | `0` | `id` column | Checks to see if all rows in the id column contain data in a valid format.
 If the test fails, it means that more than 0% of the rows contain invalid data, which is data that is in non-UUID format.|
 | `invalid_percentage` | `==` | `0` | `feepct` column | Checks to see if all rows in the `feepct` column contain data in a valid format.
 If the test fails, it means that more than 0% of the rows contain invalid data, which is data that is not a numerical percentage.|

+See [example tests]({% link soda-sql/examples/examples-by-metric.md %}) that use each default metric.

 <br />

 #### Example tests using custom metrics